kervi/kervi.github.io/_sources/getstarted.rst.txt

 Kervi is a python framework and needs python 3.4+ and the python package manager pip.

-The standard Raspberry Pi operating systems comes with python and pip preinstalled.
+The standard Raspberry Pi operating system's comes with python and pip preinstalled.
 If you are able to start your Raspberry Pi you are ready to install Kervi.

 If you install on other platforms like windows and linux you have to install python and pip.
 Please follow the instructions on python.org to get python installed.
-Notice there are no native support for hardware when your install on these platforms but you will be able to create dashboards and let users interact with your python kervi application via a browser.
+Notice there are no native support for hardware when you install on these platforms but you will be able to create dashboards and let users interact with your python kervi application via a browser.

 There is a requirement for libjpeg-dev on certain versions of python on the raspberry pi.
-To besure of correct kervi installation please run these commands in a terminal window.
+To be sure of correct kervi installation please run these commands in a terminal window.

 ::